awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

    1. For **CloudWatch Events IAM role for this target**, choose an existing CloudWatch Events service role \(`ecsEventsRole`\) that you may have already created\.
 Or, choose **Create new role** to create the required IAM role that allows CloudWatch Events to make calls to Amazon ECS to run tasks on your behalf\.
 For more information, see [CloudWatch Events IAM Role](CWE_IAM_role.md)\.
 **Important**
-If your scheduled tasks require the use of the task execution role, task role or if they use a task role override, then you must add `iam:PassRole` permissions for your task execution role, task role or task role override to the CloudWatch IAM role\.
+If your scheduled tasks require the use of the task execution role, a task role, or if they use a task role override, then you must add `iam:PassRole` permissions for your task execution role, task role, or task role override to the CloudWatch IAM role\.
 For more information, see [CloudWatch Events IAM Role](CWE_IAM_role.md)\.

    1. \(Optional\) In the **Container overrides** section, you can expand individual containers and override the command and/or environment variables for that container that are defined in the task definition\.